CemRoot/NATIONAL-COLLEGE-OF-IRELAND-LESSONS-LABS/LECTURE/README.md

 ---

 By following this structure, any visitor to the repository will clearly understand its purpose and can navigate to the latest updates easily.

+'Because of the copyright issues, the Lessons materials are not available in this repository.'